Video Game / Clash At Demonhead

 - Luck-Based Mission: Disarming the bomb.
 You have six tries to correctly place all of the medallions, and the Magic Countdown speeds up every time you fail to get them right.
 Compounding matters, the combinations are randomly generated with each game, and you're never given any clues as to what medallion is supposed to go where.

-- Meaningful Name: Guycot is a pun for the Japanese word for "skull".
+- Meaningful Name: Guycot is a pun for the Japanese word for "skeleton".

 - Non-Lethal Bottomless Pits: While falling into pits doesn't kill you, you get taken to an area where you have to fight your way back to the surface, making you start the route over again.